Parent Pay Parent Pay Search this website Open Mobile menu

 KS4 Overview

-The Key Stage 4 topics build on the Key Stage 3 programme of study and prepare for further study and enjoyment of RE.
-Pupils build on themes of salvation and evangelisation through the study of Mary and the nature of the Church and features of Catholic churches, Punishment, and forgiveness.
+Pupils at Corpus Christi study Eduqas Religious Studies GCSE course which begins in year 10 and culminates in 3 GCSE examinations at the end of Year 11.
+The Key stage 4 topics build on the Key Stage 3 and prepare for further study and enjoyment of RE.
+Pupils build on themes of Salvation and evangelisation through the study of Mary and the nature of the Church and features of Catholic churches, Punishment, and forgiveness.
 Pupils will investigate the application of Church teaching and theology in Catholic social teaching, exploring the sanctity of life, stewardship and the nature of suffering and the problem of evil.
 Pupils will investigate throughout their course the views of other religious groups such a Judaism and opposing views of the Humanist community.
 Pupils deal with topics in looking at a variety of sources looking a music, art and articles to develop and deepen their understanding and skills.
 Each of these topic areas help pupils to broaden their knowledge of religious beliefs, teachings and practices based on the strong foundation of familiar concepts and themes.

 Year 10

-Sin and Forgiveness
+Sin and Forgiveness (Eduqas Component 2 Theme 4)

 • To understand the nature of the Church and Mary.